Yulia-Yakovleva/miniprojects/project1/lab_notebook.md

 5 variant positions reported (5 SNP, 0 indel)
 ```

-Also this utilete was run with parametr `--min-var-freq 0.01` and `--min-var-freq 0.0001`, results are identically same.
+Also this utilete was run with parametr `--min-var-freq 0.01` and `--min-var-freq 0.0001`, results were identical.

 ## 7. Variant effect prediction